AI Governance

 Does ChatGPT require a HIPAA BAA?

 Every AI tool processing protected health information requires a signed Business Associate Agreement before any PHI enters the platform.
 OpenAI offers BAAs for eligible ChatGPT Enterprise and API customers.
 Free and Plus tiers do not include BAAs, and OpenAI uses input data from these tiers for model training.
-Using ChatGPT Free or Plus with patient data violates HIPAA 164.308(b)(1).
+Using ChatGPT Free or Plus with patient data creates an impermissible disclosure under 164.502(e).
+See our full ChatGPT HIPAA compliance analysis for tier-by-tier guidance.

 What is the penalty for HIPAA AI violations?